 Income Statement and Cash Flow Items

-Download this spreadsheet to see how to project income statement items over the projection period.
+Download our operating model template to see how to project income statement items over the projection period.
 The following exhibit discusses the various inputs necessary to calculate EBIT.

-Exhibit 5.10 – Income Statement and Cash Flow Items
+Exhibit B – Income Statement and Cash Flow Items

 |Sales||Client projections, research reports, and historical sales growth||